 The great serpent that ate six of the seven moons before being slain by Thaya, the last moon goddess.
 It returned as a weapon of the Far Realm during the Far War and succeeded in shattering her moon before they died in combat against each other.

 Slain moon goddess.
 Victorious serpent.
 Fallen sword, glittering to the surface of the moon.
 It waits for a worthy hand.

-The elves patrol the dust of the broken moon seeking vengeance for the death of the Silver Lady.
+The elves patrol the dust of a broken moon seeking vengeance for the death of their Silver Lady.